 “Design is a plan for arranging elements in such a way as best to accomplish a particular purpose.” - Charles Eames

-What is an SQL developer Resume?
+What is an SQL Server Developer Resume?

 To attract the best employer to work with, you need a great description for your job profile.
-If you’re searching for a job as SQL developer or SQL Administrator you need to build an enticing resume to catch the eyes of the hiring team.
+If you’re searching for a job as SQL developer or SQL Administrator you need to build an enticing SQL resume to catch the eyes of the hiring team.

-Details help you to get recruiters attention
+Details help you to get recruiters attention.

-Your job profile can be summarized into these sub-headings-
+Your job profile can be summarized into these sub-headings:

-Certifications and trainings
+- Certifications and Training

 Where do you need an SQL developer resume?